-Mentorship, outreach, and teaching are core components of my approach to science and conservation.
+Mentorship, education, and community engagement are core components of my approach to science and conservation.

-Please email me with any outreach opportunities, ideas, or questions about how to get involved!
+Please email me with any opportunities, ideas, or questions about how to get involved!

-I have served as a mentor to undergraduate students and recent graduates at NC State and in Antigua in various capacities such as field and lab work, providing edits on proposals, and writing recommendation letters.
+I have served as a mentor to >15 undergraduate students and recent graduates in various capacities such as field and lab work, providing edits on proposals, and writing recommendation letters.
 As a teaching assistant I mentored five undergraduate junior teaching assistants, and I have also served as the research mentor for NC State students pursuing a minor in Applied Ecology.
 Some of my mentees have moved on to professional positions or graduate school, and these collaborations have also resulted in coauthorship on publications.
-I encourage any undergraduates interested in getting involved in my research to please email me!
+I encourage any students interested in getting involved in my research to email me!

 Fulbright Fellowship Project

-From January to August, 2018, I completed a Fulbright Fellowship in Antigua that focused heavily on outreach.
-The Fulbright program strongly emphasizes civic engagement in the research projects that they fund, so it was an opportunity to integrate outreach, education, and community involvement into my research.
+From January to August, 2018, I completed a Fulbright Fellowship in Antigua that focused heavily on community engagement.
+The Fulbright program strongly emphasizes civic engagement in the research projects that they fund, so it was an opportunity to bolster this component of my research program.
 My activities went as far as appearances on the local television network and a radio station.
-My Fulbright outreach work has proven to be a building block toward continuing relationships that I aim to maintain well beyond 2018.
+My Fulbright work has proven to be a building block toward continuing relationships.

 My efforts were focused in a threefold approach: